joelkoz/NodeMDA/README.md

 ------------------------

 The following Javascript support file is used to demonstrate how the NodeMDA meta classes can be modified to make template authoring significantly easier.
+It demonstrates the user of NodeMDA's simple "mixin" system that allows you to easily add functionality to the meta model.

 This file comes from a platform plugin that generates Javascript objects directly.
-It placed in the platfor directory of that plugin:
+It placed in the platfor directory of that plugin.

+Note that the function in the specification is a "named function."
+This is critical to NodeMDA's mixin specification.
+Basically, the code below says "add a getter property named 'jsIdentifierNAme' to the Attribute meta model named.

 ```javascript
 "use strict";